-Thyroid problems affects millions of people around the world, including those in industrialized countries such as the United States.
-The conditions resulting from thyroid problems can be extremely serious.
+Thyroid concerns affects millions of people around the world, including those in industrialized countries such as the United States.
+The conditions resulting from thyroid concerns can be extremely serious.
 As a regulator of hormone production and metabolism, the thyroid needs to function properly to maintain good health.
 The good news is, there are nutritional steps you can take to help support your thyroid.

 The thyroid needs very specific nutrients to maintain proper function.
 First and foremost is iodine.
 Selenium has also been recognized recently as a necessary component of thyroid health.
 Iron and zinc have also been recognized as important elements for thyroid function.